aouinaayoub/PyKSolver/README.md

 This repository contains a Python implementation for solving the Kohn-Sham equations using the plane wave method.

-PyKSolver consists of three main files:
-- `input_mat.py`: Defines the material parameters, chooses the exchange-correlation functional, and specifies the pseudo-potential file.
-- `utils.py`: Defines some useful functions for constructing the Hamiltonian.
-- `pyksolver.py`: Solves the Kohn-Sham equations and yields a file which contains the exchange-correlation potential, density, and bands in each iteration.

 # Requirements

 This code requires the following libraries to be installed: